andrewapj/Build/README.md

 Builds and configures Mac OS.

-## gradle-build
+## gradle-build-java

-Assists in building Gradle projects that wish to include plugins like Checkstyle, Findbugs and JaCoCo.
+Assists in building Gradle based Java projects that wish to include plugins like Checkstyle, Findbugs and JaCoCo.